djndl1/CSNotes/os/concepts/processes_threads.md

 }
 ```

+ e.g. semaphore used on I/O devices and interrupt: a process waiting on an empty
+ semaphore after starting an I/O operation until the interrupt comes in and
+ signals that semaphore to allow the process to handle the interrupt.

 - **mutex**: a simplified version of the semaphore, in two states: locked, or unlocked.
 This may not need a kernel call.

 ```asm